fuse-lang/fuse-lang.github.io/_docs/basics/0-intro.md

 end
 ```

-For functions with a single expression body you can omit the `end` keyword and use and `=` sign to assign the return value of the function.
+For functions with a single expression body, you can omit the `end` keyword and use the `=>` sign to assign the return value of the function.

 ```fuse
 fn sum(a: number, b: number): number => a + b